-As always, there will be a wide range of speakers and many opportunities for delegates to network, relax, discuss, listen and put forward their own views and experiences for others to hear and to learn from over the two days of the event.
+As always, there will be a wide range of speakers and many opportunities for delegates to network, discuss, listen and put forward their own views and experiences for others to hear and learn from over the two days of the event.

-Listen to and discuss issues with internationally renowned experts in the field of different models of delivering public services and reforming public administration.
+Listen to and discuss issues with internationally renowned experts in the field of delivering different models of public services and reforming public administration.

 The Symposium provides an invaluable opportunity to share best practice and network with speakers, practitioners and policymakers alike from across the world.
 Over 3½ hours of networking time is scheduled into the programme in order to support the exchange of ideas and encourage delegates to engage in thought-provoking topical debate.
-The Symposium will also incorporate a cocktail reception to facilitate further informal discussion and networking
+The Symposium will also incorporate a drinks reception to facilitate further informal discussion and networking

 Copyright © 2013 International Centre for Parliamentary Studies Ltd